Oncologist-approved cancer information from the American Society of Clinical Oncology

 Von Hippel-Lindau Syndrome

-Von Hippel-Lindau syndrome (VHL) is a hereditary condition associated with hemangioblastomas (blood vessel tumors) of the brain, spinal cord, and eye.
-The eye tumors are also called retinal angiomas.
-People with VHL also have an increased risk of developing clear cell renal cell carcinoma, a specific type of kidney cancer, and pheochromocytoma, a tumor of the adrenal gland.
-Kidney cysts, pancreatic cysts, epididymal cystadenomas (tumors near a man's testicles), and endolymphatic sac tumors (tumors of the ear, which may cause hearing loss) are also features of VHL.
+Von Hippel-Lindau syndrome (VHL) is a hereditary condition associated with tumors arising in multiple organs.
+VHL-related tumors include hemangioblastomas, which are blood vessel tumors of the brain, spinal cord, and retina.
+The retinal tumors are also called retinal angiomas, which can lead to blindness if not treated in a timely manner.
+People with VHL also have an increased risk of developing clear cell renal cell carcinoma (ccRCC), which is a specific type of kidney cancer, as well as a type of tumor in the pancreas known as pancreatic neuroendocrine tumor (pNET).
+Tumors of the adrenal gland or pheochromocytoma can also develop, with a small number becoming metastatic, meaning they spread to other parts of the body.

 What causes VHL?

 VHL is a genetic condition.
-This means that the cancer risk and other features of VHL can be passed from generation to generation in a family.
+This means that the risk of developing certain types of tumors and other features of VHL can be passed from generation to generation.
 The gene associated with VHL is also called VHL.
-A mutation (alteration) in the VHL gene gives a person and increased risk of developing kidney cancer and other symptoms of VHL.
-Nearly everyone who has VHL syndrome has a mutation in the VHL gene.
+Inheriting a deletion or mutation (alteration) in the VHL gene gives a person an increased risk of developing any of the different signs of VHL explained above, called manifestations.
+Nearly everyone who has VHL syndrome has an identifiable VHL genetic mutation.

 How is VHL inherited?